By Robert Duquette, CPA

 The Trump administration’s 2018 Economic Report claimed there would be about 3% growth of gross domestic product (GDP) annually over the long term after enactment for the TCJA.
 President Trump suggested up to 6% was possible, and that growth was going to enable for the tax cuts to pay for themselves and not add to the national debt.

 According to the Bureau of Economic Analysis (BEA) and a recent Bloomberg summary of that analysis, the official real GDP growth rate for 2018 (the first full year of tax reform) came in at a revised annualized rate of 2.5% compared with the 2.9% originally reported.
 This is slower growth than 2017’s revised rate of 2.8%, but still better than the post-recession average of 2.3%.
 However, according to the Congressional Research Service (CRS), this level of growth is “relatively small,” and “the data appear to indicate that not enough growth occurred in the first year to cause the tax cut to pay for itself.”
 And for the second quarter 2019 just ended, BEA reported that real GDP has slowed down considerably to 2.1%, after coming in at 3.1% for the first quarter.
+As of Dec.
+15, 2019, BEA had updated and revised data for 2019 as follows: GDP growth in the first quarter was 3%, fell to 2.0% in the second quarter, and came in at 2.1% for the third quarter.

 How much GDP growth would be required to have the TCJA pay for itself?
 To have generated enough tax revenues in 2018 to offset the cost of the tax cut, the CRS concludes it would have taken a 6.7% GDP increase sustained over the long term.
 Instead, “the combination of projections and observed effects for 2018 suggests a feedback effect of 0.3% of GDP or less—which is 5% or less of the growth needed to fully offset the revenue loss from the act.”
 In a report released this past June, the Congressional Budget Office (CBO) projects that real GDP growth (inflation adjusted) for 2019 will only be 2.4%, with an annual average of only 1.8% over the next decade.
+(As of Dec.
+15, 2019, the CBO’s most recent forecast was released in October, and it had GDP growth for 2019 coming in at 2.3%, and still had a 10-year forecast average of 1.8%.)

 Since the GDP growth rate will not be good enough to pay for the tax cuts, what will be the impact on our annual deficits going forward?
 According to a CBO forecast issued in April 2018, shortly after enactment of the TCJA, tax reform was projected to add almost $2 trillion to our national debt over 10 years, including additional interest costs, further aggravating an already concerning level of national debt, the implications of which are beyond the scope of this article, but are real and are very serious.